deficollective/defiscan/src/content/blog/layerzero-centralization-poc.md

 ## Step 3

-The attacker calls `verify()` on the receiving library with the payload he/she wants to execute.
+The attacker calls `verify()` on the receiving library with the payload they want to execute.
 This will verify the payload.
-If the integrating contract is an OFT, the payload is just the receiving address and the amount scaled by the shared decimals.
+If the integrating contract is an OFT (a wrapper contract around ERC20 that integrates LayerZero crosschain flow), the payload is just the receiving address and the amount scaled by the shared decimals.
 To complete the payload, a global unique identifier (guid) is added at the beginning, this number can be random.
 The payload is hashed and submitted.

 Additionally, a `_packetHeader` is supplied which specifies the source and destination contract and chain id of the message path, the nonce of the message, and the packet version.